The International Arbitration Review: Bulgaria

 iii Investor–state disputes

 Bulgaria is currently involved in a number of investment arbitrations.
-At present there is public information available about five pending ICSID cases, but there are indications that the state is a respondent in at least one further confidential investment arbitration.
+At present there is public information available about four pending ICSID cases.

 The arbitral tribunal has been constituted and the case is still pending.
-The parties filed their submissions on costs in April 2020 and an award is expected soon.
+After hearing on jurisdiction, the merits and quantum, the parties filed their submissions on costs in April 2020 and an award is expected soon.

-This case was initiated following a dispute similar to those in the EVN and Energo-Pro cases.
+This case was initiated following a dispute similar to those in the Energo-Pro case.
 The claim is based on the Czech Republic–Bulgaria BIT and the ECT.

 ACF Renewable Energy Limited v.
-Republic of Bulgaria29
+Republic of Bulgaria23

 This case was initiated in 2018 on the basis of the ECT.
 The investor owns and operates a photovoltaic power plant in Bulgaria.
 The dispute arose out of changes to the regulatory framework in the electricity sector that began in 2012 and continued until 2018.

 Moti Ramot and Rami Levy v.
-Republic of Bulgaria30
+Republic of Bulgaria24

 This case was initiated in 2018 on the basis of the Israel–Bulgaria 1993 BIT.
 It concerns real estate and construction investments in Bulgaria by Israeli nationals.